cod4chat1/global-ship-traffic-tracker/README.md

 5. retains diagnostic artifacts for 14 days; and
 6. posts a GitHub issue notification mentioning the repository owner after every successful or failed run.

-Create a public GitHub repository and add these repository secrets:
+Create a public GitHub repository and add this repository secret:

 - `GOOGLE_SERVICE_ACCOUNT_JSON`: the complete service-account JSON used by the rainfall tracker;
-- `GOOGLE_SPREADSHEET_ID`: the native Google Sheet ID;
-- `GOOGLE_DRIVE_FOLDER_ID`: the destination Drive folder ID.

 Share both the native Google Sheet and its Drive folder with the service-account email as Editor.
 Keep the `Daily ship traffic update alerts` issue open and subscribed.
 GitHub then delivers the completion mention according to your GitHub web, mobile, and email notification settings.